Not starting graphical mode is a symptom of many issues. Below I describe one of them, which can be summarised as:

 The RDRAND function in Ryzen 3000 should be a high quality pseudo-random number generator but returns 0xFFFFFFFFFF every time.

 Modern x86_64 CPUs - starting with Intel's Broadwell and AMD's Zen architectures - should have high-quality built-in random number generators (RNGs) that use thermal "noise" to quickly deliver high entropy pseudorandom numbers to anyone with access at the kernel level.

 RDRAND is, in turn, the instruction that provides these random numbers.

-Identified in 2019 (and on several motherboards, firmware has been updated/fixed, apparently, except on Asrock).
+Identified in 2019 (and on several motherboards, the firmware has been updated/fixed, except on Asrock).

 Systemd works around this bug!
 Unless you are using the latest version of it.
-That is, a very current distro (with recent systemd), on current hardware that has not updated its firmware in the manufacturing process, will give this error.
-Even though it was discovered in July 2019 with the release of this hardware, I purchased mine in April (2020) and its firmware was not up to date.
+That is, a very current distro (with recent systemd), on current hardware that has not updated its firmware in the manufacturing process will give this error.
+Even though it was discovered in July 2019 with the release of this hardware, I purchased mine in April (2020), and its firmware was not updated.

-And finally: Updated motherboard BIOS, error is gone!
+And finally: Updated motherboard BIOS.
+The error is gone!